 Apartment investing can be one of the best ways to build wealth and grow your net worth.

-In this post, I’ll explore how to start apartment investing, how much money you can make investing in apartment complexes, and some easy methods to invest in multifamily properties.
-Let’s get started.
+In this post, I'll explain how to start apartment investing, how much money you can make investing in apartment complexes, and some easy methods to invest in multifamily properties.
+Let's get started.

 How to Make Money Investing in Apartment Complexes

 The easiest way to start investing in apartment buildings is through crowdfunded real estate investing.
-By using platforms like Fundrise – you can get started investing in multifamily properties without massive sums of cash.
+By using platforms like Realty Mogul – you can get started investing in multifamily properties without massive sums of cash.

 Managing a multifamily property like an apartment complex is not easy work.

-By that’s not the only advantage of this form of investing.
-If you choose to purchase an apartment complex outright, you’ll likely need to raise capital for a down payment, do due diligence and check net operating income, and detail what expenses might be forthcoming.
+But that's not the only advantage of this form of investing.
+If you choose to purchase an apartment complex outright, you'll likely need to raise capital for a down payment, do due diligence, and detail what expenses might be forthcoming.
+One mistake can cost you thousands of dollars if you aren't careful.

-With Fundrise, you won’t need to worry about any of this.
-With as little as $10 you can starting investing in residential and commercial real estate meaning you won’t need to raise money to get started.
+With Realty Mogul, you won't need to worry about any of this.
+With as little as $5,000 you can starting investing in residential and commercial real estate meaning you won't need to raise money to get started.

 Purchasing an apartment building outright can be one of the more difficult methods to start apartment investing – but it can be done.